-While a few others might soon push their way on here, these five stand apart when it comes to quality and consistency.
+While a few others might soon push their way on here, these dozen stand apart when it comes to quality and consistency.

-If you want to make the most of your time in Miami, our picks for five best breweries in “The Magic City” will help you do just that.
+If you want to make the most of your time in Miami, our picks for the twelve best breweries in “The Magic City” will help you do just that.

 J. Wakefield Brewing

-Come on, did you think there’d be a list of best breweries in Miami that didn’t include this one?
+Every list of the best breweries in Miami has to include J. Wakefield.
 Known for their incredible sours and standout imperial stouts, J. Wakefield is the standard bearer in the Miami beer scene.

-The brewery’s anniversary festival, Wakefest Invitational, brought more than 120 independently-owned craft breweries to the city in February.
+The brewery’s anniversary festival, Wakefest Invitational, brings more than 120 of the who’s who of craft breweries to the city in February.

-If a brewer is in town, she or he is probably looking to collaborate on something with J. Wakefield.
+And when a brewer is in town, they are probably looking to collaborate on something with J. Wakefield.
 Lines for bottle releases are known to form at 2 AM the night before.
 Need we say more?

 Tripping Animals Brewing Co.